ralaplines1988/projects/express/quote-api-starting/README.md

 ### How to update some thing in database?
 Using query string.

-Query string is almost the most common way you will encounter in your coding travel while connecting with some API.
+Query string is almost the most common way you will encounter in your coding travel while connecting with an API.

 They are indicated with a `?` character.
 For instance